 A traditional breakfast comes in a few different forms.
-Including yogurt, granola, fruit, and honey is common but a mild attempt when it comes to satisfying the Czech sweet tooth.
-In contention with the French, the Czechs do their own twist on crepes ( but to a foreigner they are exactly the same).
+Including yogurt, granola, fruit, and honey are common but a mild attempt when it comes to satisfying the Czech sweet tooth.
+In contention with the French, the Czechs do their own twist on crepes (but to a foreigner, they are pretty close to the same).

 But here are some of the best breakfast foods in Prague to try and the best restaurants in Prague to taste them at.